EC Kassel Huskies: Supporters

 In total Kassel Huskies has had 20 official fan clubs.
 These clubs predominantly come from the northern Hessen region but there is representation in Lower Saxony and eastern Hessen too.
 There is also a number of unofficial fan groups associated with the Sled Dogs including the Hayloft.
 The Hayloft consist of the entire terrace behind one of the ends of the stadium.
 The group has several capos who lead uniformed chants and tifo displays.
 In 2013/14, the Kassel Huskies depicted the Hayloft on their jersey to underlie the bond between the fans and the club.

 The most well-known Kassel Huskies fan, Liesel Burg, died 16 July 2010 at the age of 85 after attending matches and supporting the club for 30 years.
-She was affectionately known as ‘Granny Liesel’ and was regarded as the most faithful fan.
-She baked cakes for players of the team every week and she was the only women to be granted regular assess to the ‘Sled Dog’ crew cabin.
+She was affectionately known as ‘Granny Liesel’ and was regarded as their most faithful fan.
+She baked cakes for players of the team every week and was the only women to be granted regular access to the ‘Sled Dog’ crew cabin.

 Rivalries

 The cities of Kassel and Frankfurt have long held traditional sporting rivalries across different sports including football and hockey.
 In football, KSV Hessen Kassel and FSV Frankfurt have a traditional rivalry.
-In hockey, the Huskies major rival is the Löwen Frankfurt (formally Frankfurt Lions).
+In hockey, the Huskies' major rival is the Löwen Frankfurt (formally Frankfurt Lions).